Achievable logoAchievable logo

 Choosing investments based on moral-based factors, including political, religious, or social values

-The industry standard for evaluating an investment for ESG considerations is the Morgan Stanley Capital International (MSCI) ESG score.
-MSCI is an investment research firm associated with the popular financial institution Morgan Stanley.
-The organization assigns a general ESG score of ‘leader,’ ‘average,’ and ‘laggard’ to the investments it evaluates.
+A widely used industry standard for evaluating ESG characteristics is the Morgan Stanley Capital International (MSCI) ESG score.
+MSCI is an investment research firm associated with Morgan Stanley.
+MSCI assigns a general ESG score of ‘leader,’ ‘average,’ or ‘laggard’ to the investments it evaluates.

 • Climate change impact